KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I acted on a tip from fellow DEFNA Board Member Drew Winstel and visited The Can Opener.

-Build in the 1940s when vehicles weren't as large, [The Can Opener](https://www.atlasobscura.com/places/truck-decapitating-bridge), a railroad trestle bridge, was a mere 11 feet, 8 inches tall until 8 inches were added in 2019.
+Built in the 1940s when vehicles weren't as large, [The Can Opener](https://www.atlasobscura.com/places/truck-decapitating-bridge), a railroad trestle bridge, was a mere 11 feet, 8 inches tall until 8 inches were added in 2019.
 Even with this improvement and warning signs well in advance, the bridge continues to peel the tops off trucks.

 The Can Opener
 ![](djangocon-us-2024-recap-images/the-can-opener.jpg)